OpenShift SDN

 OpenShift Networking SDN

 To start OpenShift networking SDN, we have the route constructs to provide access to specific services from the outside world.
-So there is a connection point between the Route and the service construct.
+So, there is a connection point between the Route and the service construct.
 First, the Route connects to the service; then, the service acts as a software load balancer to the correct pod or pods with your application.
-There can be several different service types with the default of cluster-IP.
-So, you may consider the service the first level of exposing applications, but they are unrelated to DNS name resolution.
-To make servers accepted by FQDN, we use the OpenShift route resource, and the Route provides the DNS.

-The default service cluster IP addresses are from the OpenShift Dedicated internal network, and they are used to permit pods to access each other.
+The default service cluster IP addresses are from the OpenShift Dedicated internal network, which permits pods to access each other.
 Services are assigned an IP address and port pair that, when accessed, proxy to an appropriate backing pod.

 By default, unsecured routes are configured and are, therefore, the easiest to configure.
 A secured route, however, offers security that keeps your connection private.
 Create secure HTTPS routes using the create route command and optionally supplying certificates and keys (PEM-format files that must be generated and signed separately).